fuadhasanshihab/bangla-web-fonts/public/fonts/charukola/README.md

 - **Available Weights:** 300, 400, 700
 - **Font Designer:** [Chandan Acharja](https://charuchandan.wordpress.com/)
 - **License:** This font is free for everyone to use.

+## License Information:
+This font is licensed under the This font is free for everyone to use. license.

 For more details, visit: [Charukola on Bangla Web Fonts](https://banglawebfonts.pages.dev/charukola/#about).